Data Science: Real-World Use Cases

 Part of what makes Hadoop and other Big Data technologies and approaches so

-even know to ask.
+even ask.
 This can result in insights that lead to new product ideas or help

 identify ways to improve operational efficiencies.
 Still, there are a number of already identified Data Science use-cases, both for Web giants like Google, Facebook and LinkedIn and for the more traditional enterprise.
 They include: